elemental/Elemental/doc/source/basic/tuning.rst

    Sets the local blocksize for the distributed ``basic::Hemv`` routine for datatype ``T``.
-It is set to 64 by default and is important for the Householder reduction of a Hermitian matrix to symmetric tridiagonal form.
+It is set to 64 by default and is important for the reduction of a complex Hermitian matrix to real symmetric tridiagonal form.

 .. cpp:function:: int basic::LocalHemvBlocksize<T>()